citadel-tech/coinswap/docs/taker.md

 }
 ```

-This will fetch the list of available makers from the directory server and display their offers.
+This will fetch the list of available makers and display their offers.

 ### Initiate a Coinswap